alus-it/AirNavigator/release/README.txt

 	In white the compass rose
 	In red the indicator of current true heading
-	In green the course indicator to the next way point In yellow the course deviation indicator, displayed also in meters
+	In green the course indicator to the next way point In yellow the Course Deviation Indicator, displayed also in meters The CDI moves on a scale to show the actual distance left or right of the programmed courseline.
+Scale sensitivity is automatically switched between 5 Nautical Miles (9.3 Km) deviation at full scale and 0.3 Nautical Miles (0.56 Km) at full scale.
+When using the 5 NM scale every marker represents 1 NM (1852 m) and when using the 0.3 NM scale every marker represents 0.1 NM (185 m).

 In the center, the altitude scale:

 	Every marker represents 50 Ft